New toonie honours Queen Elizabeth II and the polar bear that ate her - The Beaverton

 “In tribute to the wide variety of atrocities committed in the name of the throne, each coin is uniquely violent,” the spokesman said.
 “And yes, the grain on the tiny patches of fur are directly taken from the many bears Her Majesty single-handedly slew in epic battle over the decades.”

-Canadian numismatists are praising the design, with many calling it the Mint’s best product since the 1981 quarter that paid tribute to Marshall McLuhan’s caribou goring.
+Canadian numismatists are praising the design, with many calling the Mint’s best product since the 1981 quarter that paid tribute to Marshall McLuhan’s caribou goring.

 “This is going to be a treasured heirloom,” one coin collector said.
 “Plus, any delay in getting Charles on our coins is a good thing.”